peerlibrary/peerlibrary/CONTRIBUTING.md

 Reporting bugs
 --------------

 If you have found a bug in PeerLibrary, file a bug report in [our issue tracker](https://github.com/peerlibrary/peerlibrary/issues/new).
-If the issue contains sensitive information or raises a security concern, e-mail security at peerlibrary.org instead, which will page the security team.
+If the issue contains sensitive information or raises a security concern, email security at peerlibrary.org instead, which will page the security team.

 PeerLibrary has many moving parts, and it is often difficult to reproduce a bug based on a vague description.
 If you want somebody to be able to fix a bug (or verify a fix that you have contributed), the best way is:
 * Find minimal and exact steps needed to reproduce the bug.